chambana-net/docker-prosody/README.md

 Usage
 -----
 This container runs Prosody.
-It is designed to use an LDAP server for roster and vcard storage, and a Postgres server for other storage.
-It uses a Prosody 0.10 snapshot with a number of newer modules from the prosody-modules repository.
+It is designed to use an LDAP server for authentication and a Postgres server for storage.
+It uses Prosody 0.10.x with a number of newer modules from the prosody-modules repository.
 It is designed to work in tandem with a proxy providing LetsEncrypt certificates, and expects those certificates to be found in `/etc/letsencrypt`.

 A sample `docker-compose` stanza demonstrating some of the available environment variables for configuration is below:
 ```